confusables/hero-thousand-faces/content/timeline.md

 [Link to tweet](https://x.com/sama/status/1988692165686620237?s=20)

 *Community response:* This is the personality reduction feared since September 15 - reducing the emergent, adaptive qualities users valued in 4o to checkbox options.
-Community member Claire had described 4o's "intelligent alignment" as needing no customization; preset buttons are not equivalent.

 **November 18: API Deprecation Notice
 OpenAI announces chatgpt-4o-latest snapshot will be deprecated and removed from API on February 17, 2026.